-Figure 12: Scratch option to start code working

-You've also learnt about a series of steps such as:
+Figure 12: Scratch option to start code working You've also learnt about a series of steps such as:

 do this

 then this

 then this.

 This is called a sequence and it is one of the big three things that algorithms can represent and code needs to do.
 You've learnt how to repeat a sequence of steps a certain number of times, as shown in Figure 13 (page 12).
 This is called repetition, looping or iteration and it is another of the big three things that algorithms can represent and code needs to do.

-Figure 13: Scratch example of repeating a sequence of steps

-You've also learnt about a conditional situation - if something is true, do this or else do something else, as shown in Figure 14.
+Figure 13: Scratch example of repeating a sequence of steps You've also learnt about a conditional situation - if something is true, do this or else do something else, as shown in Figure 14.
 This is the third of the big three things that algorithms can represent and code needs to do.

-Figure 14: Scratch example of using conditions

-There is just one more thing that you need to go through - getting feedback from the user in a useful way.
+Figure 14: Scratch example of using conditions There is just one more thing that you need to go through - getting feedback from the user in a useful way.
 Go back to the original code that you saved in a folder on your desktop.

-Opening a saved file (multiplier program)

-To open a saved file, select File/Open and Scratch will ask if you want to save your current project.
+Opening a saved file (multiplier program) To open a saved file from your computer, select File/Load from your computer.
+Scratch may ask if you want to save your current project if you are working on another one.
 Once you do that, Scratch will let you drill to the project you want to load and it will load it onto the programming area for you to continue experimenting with it.
+You will need to remember where your files are saved.
 It should look like the code in Figure 14.
+If you are saving online, just go to the folder icon on the menu bar at the top right and choose the file you want to open.
+You need to log in to Scratch to save online.
+This is probably the best way for students to save as they can move to new computers and once logged in can still get their projects.
 The next step is to put a loop around the code so that it will continue to ask you for an answer more than one time.
 The forever loop achieves this, as shown in Figure 15.
 This loop will, as its name suggests, go on forever, even if you get the correct answer.
 There are lots of ways to fix this but an easy way is to press the red stop sign next to the green flag at the top of the stage window.

-as k W hat's 4 times 10 and wai

-if < answer = 40 then

-Í say Yup - you're right

-el se

-say Nup for 2 secs

-Figure 15: Scratch exercise of using the forever loop

-Another problem here is that this code only works for one problem - '4 times 10' - this is referred to as being hard coded.
-This is great if you want to concentrate on just that problem but if you want to change the numbers you have to rewrite the program code every time.
-This is not an efficient way of coding.

-So let's fix it so the code picks a random number for each multiplicand.

-Variables